Zbargstadt/Active-Directory-Domain-Project/docs/02-active-directory-setup.md

 ## 2.1: Domain Controller & Adding CLIENT01 to Domain
 * **Installing Active Directory Domain Services**
-    * On Windows Server machine, go to Server Manager > Manage > Add Roles & Features > Active Directory Domain Services
+    * On DC01, go to Server Manager > Manage > Add Roles & Features > Active Directory Domain Services
     * After installation click option for "Promote this server to a domain controller"
     * Added a new forest with the domain name lab.domain.com, in order to follow sub domain naming practices
 * **Configuring setting on CLIENT01**